Activities in the Blackwater Estuary

 A German V2 rocket exploded near the island

-1960s While living on the island Lord Gawain Douglas wrote poetry about the island, published in his book entitled: Fortuna.
+1960s While living on the island Lord Gawain Douglas wrote poetry about the island, published in his book: Fortuna.

 1977 The BBC Television made a news article about the sale of the island (see historic videos below)